-The Senior Leadership Team (SLT) includes the Head Teacher and two Deputy Head Teachers, who are responsible for the day to day operation of the academy trust, in particular organising the teaching staff, facilities and pupils.
-The Special Needs Coordinator (SENDCO) is also a member of the Senior Leadership Team.
+The Senior Leadership Team (SLT) includes the headteacher and two deputy headteachers, who are responsible for the day to day operation of the academy trust, in particular organising the teaching staff, facilities and pupils.
+The Special Needs Coordinator (SENCO) is also a member of the Senior Leadership Team.

-The TLR Team consists of seven team leaders, one from each year group, who each lead a year group and a curriculum subject.
+The TLR Team consists of nine, seven team leaders, one from each year group, who each lead a year group and a curriculum subject.
+The other 2 TLR positions have specific school improvement projects.